 To have this climate control on, you position the switch (See "F", Fig. 9) located behind freezer door on the panel under the freezer to ON.
 The climate control can be left on continuously or only used when temperatures require it.

-NOTE: The climate control will draw 12 volts DC power continuously when in the ON position.
-It should be turned OFF when a charging source is not available.
+The climate control will draw 12 volt DC power continuously when in the "ON" position.
+It should be turned "OFF" when a charging source is not available.